 Annual report template

 It's one thing to be impressed by an annual report—it's another thing to create one.
-I had my designers put together an annual report template that you can use as a foundation to build your own.
+To make that easier for everyone, I put together an annual report template you can use as a foundation to build your own.

 How to design an annual report

 If you want to impress your audience with your annual report, you can't cut corners.
-Here are some tips on how to live up to the above examples.
+Here are some tips on how to live up to the examples above.

 1. Include all relevant sections